W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vi-fear-and-conflict/index.md

 6. It is possible to reach a state in which you bring your mind under my guidance without conscious effort, but this implies a willingness that you have not developed as yet.
 ²The Holy Spirit cannot ask more than you are willing to do.
 ³The strength to do comes from your undivided decision.
-⁴There is no strain in doing God’s Will as soon as you recognise that it is also your own.
+⁴There is no strain in doing God’s Will as soon as you recognize that it is also your own.
 ⁵The lesson here is quite simple, but particularly apt to be overlooked.
 ⁶I will therefore repeat it, urging you to listen.
 ⁷Only your mind can produce fear.